-The 2022-2024 PIT count reported 1,354,3,469 unsheltered homeless individuals living within the geographic region of San Joaquin County (Table 7-30).
+The 2022_2024_PIT count reported 1,354_3,469 unsheltered homeless individuals living within the geographic region of San Joaquin County (Table 7-30).
 Of those, 66-71 percent were in Stockton, 40-7 percent were in Manteca, 9-3 percent were in Tracy, 45-and 8 percent were in Lodi.
 An additional 11 percent of unsheltered homeless persons were counted in the unincorporated county (387 persons).
 The count was not conducted in Lathrop, Ripon, Escalon, and in the unincorporated county.
-When cComparing the 2019-2024 PIT with the 2022-2022 PIT, there was a 13.1 percent decrease in unsheltered homeless individuals countywide is challenging, as the 2022 PIT count was not conducted in the unincorporated that there were approximately 87 unsheltered people in the unincorporated county in 2022 based on changes from the 2019 data.
-The decrease in unsheltered homeless individuals countywide could be due to there not being a conclusive PIT count conducted in Lathrop, Ripon, and Escalon.
+When cComparing the 2019-2024 PIT with the 2022-2022 PIT, there was a 13.1 percent decrease in unsheltered homeless individuals countywide is challenging, as the 2022 PIT count was not conducted in the the unincorporated to the unincorporated area.
+However, at the time, Central Valley Low Income Housing Corporation estimated that there were approximately 87 unsheltered homeless individuals countywide could be due to there not being a conclusive PIT count conducted in Lathrop, Ripon, and Escalon.
 While the unincorporated county was not included in the 2022 count, there is data from the 2019 PIT count showing that 100 residents were experiencing homelessness.
 Additionally, to estimate the number of homeless individuals in the unincorporated county, the County relied on local knowledge from service providers and the San Joaquin County Sheriff's Office.